josemanuelep/chatbot-tests/README.md

 - The data test is stored in csv file separeted by ;
 - The automation test the status code of response
 - Also check the body message
+- The given excel to data has golden paths